 He’s proof that you don’t need to have studied journalism or worked on a newspaper to break into travel writing.

 Can’t attend one of Rob’s highly-acclaimed travel writing workshops?
-Don’t worry – his travel writing correspondence course covers all the same material and has the same opportunities for feedback but can be done at your own pace from home.
+Don’t worry – his correspondence course covers even more material and has twice the opportunities for feedback but can be done at your own pace from home.

 “I found the handbook to be incredibly detailed and helpful.
 I like how it included tips on things that students wouldn’t even know they needed to know!”
 Allana C